December 5, 2020

 If people hear that “I’m Your Woman” is about a gun-toting mama on the run from gangsters, with her newborn baby in tow, they might be misled into thinking that it’s a fast-paced action flick.
 It’s not.
 This is a thoughtfully acted crime drama where the emphasis is on a family’s collateral damage because of a gangster’s misdeeds.
 The movie shows what happens during one woman’s survival journey during a specific period of time; how she got some unexpected help along the way; and how her life perspective drastically changed.

 Amazon Studios released “I’m Your Woman” in select U.S. cinemas on December 4, 2020.
-Amazon Prime Video premieres the movie on December 11, 2020.
+Prime Video premieres the movie on December 11, 2020.